Jamali Kamboh: Biography

-Jamali came from a Sunni family but was initiated into Sufism by the teacher Shaikh Sama'al-Din Kamboh.
+Jamali came from a Punjabi Muslim Sunni family but was initiated into Sufism by his teacher Shaikh Sama'al-Din Kamboh.
 He was the tutor of Sultan Sikandar Lodhi and had married the daughter of Shaikh Sama'al-Din Kamboh.
-He lived at Mehrauli during the reign of Sultan Sikandar Lodhi (reign 1489 AD-1517 AD) and later composed panegyrics to the first of the Mughal emperor, Babur (b.
-1483, d.
-1530 AD) and his successor Humayun.
+He lived at Mehrauli during the reign of Sultan Sikandar Lodhi (reign 1489–1517) and later composed panegyrics to the first of the Mughal emperor, Babur (1483–1530) and his successor Humayun.

 Jamali Kamboh was a poet at the court of Sultan Sikandar Lodhi.
-The Sultan who himself was a poet (he wrote poetry under the pen-name Gulrukh) patronized learning and literary acquisitions and used to show his poetry to Shaikh Jamali Kamboh for corrections and improvement.
+The Sultan who himself was a poet (he wrote poetry under the pen-name Gulrukh) patronized learning and literary acquisitions and used to show his poetry to Shaikh Jamali for corrections and improvement.